Why invest in research

 Research into juvenile arthritis, as highlighted in the case study below, is helping to find new risk factors for arthritis in children and will hopefully pave the way towards better treatments that address the root cause of the disease.

-If you would like to read the full information sheet about health research and you, please click here or if you would like to know more about how you can make a donation towards arthritis research see Donate to research.
+If you would like to know more about how you can make a donation towards arthritis research see make a donation.

 Case study – Research provides hope for kids with arthritis

 Around 6,000 Australian children live with the debilitating effects of juvenile arthritis.
 Research supported by Arthritis Australia’s national research grants program is helping to unravel the mystery of what causes this complex condition.